Yi-Chin Chen serves as the Executive Director of Friends of the Children–Boston,

 Chloe has been working with youth and families in the greater Boston area for ten years.
 She started out as a youth worker in after-school and summer programs teaching dance, theater, and creative writing and went on to earn her Master’s in Social Work at Simmons College.
 She helped develop an arts-based youth program in Kigali, Rwanda, in 2009 and has worked as an outpatient therapist, an advocate with the Boston Public Defender's office, and an In-Home Family Therapist prior to joining the staff at Friends of the Children–Boston.

-Paula is deeply grateful for all the privileges her immigrant family from Colombia was able to support her with her US citizenship, her bilingual abilities and her bachelor's in psychology and sociology from Boston University.
-She believes in her duty to use these abilities to help her families better navigate institutions to build their opportunities for their goals of success.
+Paula is deeply grateful for all the privileges & opportunities her immigrant family from Colombia worked so hard to create for her: her bilingual abilities, her US citizenship, her bachelor's in psychology and sociology from Boston University, and her motivation and compassion.
+She believes in her duty to honor her family’s efforts by supporting the families she works with to better navigate institutions and to build opportunities for her youth’s growth & success.

 Mary Kate Sullivan is a dedicated youth worker who grew up just outside of Boston.
 She earned her Bachelor’s degree in Psychology at the College of the Holy Cross.
 She discovered her passion for working with youth while serving as a summer camp counselor in the Greater Boston area.
 She has also worked with youth with disabilities through programs such as the Special Olympics and Buddy Ball.